 Introduction

-If you’ve ever connected to a Linux system (such as Ubuntu, Debian, or Kali) via RDP and encountered the prompts “Authentication is required to create a color profile” or “Authentication is required to create a color managed device,” you’re not alone.
-This issue stems from Polkit (PolicyKit), which checks permissions for certain system actions.
-By default, connecting remotely can trigger these annoying authentication popups.
-Below, we’ll focus on Ubuntu (24.04, 22.04, 20.04), but the same Polkit fix can apply to other distros that use .pkla overrides.
+If you’ve ever connected to a Linux system (such as Ubuntu, Debian, or Kali) via Remote Desktop (RDP, VNC, or Chrome Remote Desktop) and seen the message “Authentication is required to create a color profile” or “Authentication is required to create a color managed device,” you’re not alone.
+These pop-ups occur when the system’s color management service tries to create or access a color profile during a remote session.
+The root cause is Polkit (PolicyKit), which checks if your session is trusted for such actions.

-Polkit (short for PolicyKit) is an application authorization framework used by many Linux distributions (Ubuntu, Debian, Kali, Fedora, Arch, etc.).
-It determines whether a user is allowed to perform certain actions, such as managing color profiles.
-When connecting remotely via RDP, Polkit may not recognize your session as fully authenticated, causing these popups to appear.
+Polkit is an authorization framework used by many Linux distributions (Ubuntu, Debian, Kali, Fedora, Arch, OpenSUSE, etc.) to manage system permissions.
+When you log in remotely, Polkit may not recognize your session as fully authenticated, causing the color management service (colord) to trigger an authentication prompt for actions like creating or modifying color profiles.

-How to Fix “Authentication is required to create a color profile/managed device”
+How to Fix the “Authentication is required to create a color profile” Error

 sudo nano /etc/polkit-1/localauthority/50-local.d/45-allow-colord.pkla